Flack27/Runeterra/2 - Locations/Noxus/Stonewall/Stonewall Dungeon/3 - Docks.md

 Anyone still on the dock or within 30 feet takes 4d6 fire damage (DEX save DC 13 for half).
 Anyone within 60 feet takes 2d6 fire damage (DEX save DC 13 for half).

-**After the Encounter:**
+### After the Encounter

 Once safe, Amos collapses against whatever support he can find, breathing hard, staring at the burning remains of his ship.

 _"Twelve years, that vessel.
 Took her through the Serpent Isles, past the Vaults of Bilgewater, through three different wars..."_

+[Long pause.
+Then, quieter]

+_"Forty-two souls crewed her when we left port.
+Forty-two."_

-He looks at the party with hollow eyes.
+[Looks at the party with hollow eyes]

 _"I've seen a lot of ugly things in my years.
 Monsters in the deep.
 Pirates who'd gut you for a copper.
-But those things..."_

-He shakes his head.
+Sea serpents that could swallow a longboat whole."_

+_(Shakes his head)_

-_"What in the hells happened to this place?"_
+_"But those things...
+What in the hells happened to this place?"_

+**If someone asks who he is:**

+_"Captain Amos Trask of the_ **Maiden's Fury** — _though I suppose she's just 'the fire' now.
+Came out of Bilgewater three weeks back, bound for Nashramae.
+Storm drove us here.
+Worst bit of luck I've had since... well, since the last time I said that."_

 **Information Amos Can Provide:**